Raw Feeding FAQs?! I’ve Got Answers!

 Pureed veggies/fruit (10%: If you choose to add plant matter to your dog’s diet, which I do)

-Check out my blog post What does balanced raw dog food consist of? for more in-depth information.
+Check out What does balanced raw dog food consist of? for more in-depth information.

 Make sure to feed 2-4% of his TARGET body weight if he’s overweight, not of his current body weight.